-Plasma cells are the antibody-making cells that produce specific antibodies against a specific antigen.
+Plasma cells produce specific antibodies against a particular antigen.

-For instance, antibodies released against the COVID19 virus will only bind to the COVI19 virus and not to any other virus or bacteria.
-This diversity and specificity of immunoglobulins make the body’s immune system stronger and active against multiple pathogenic invasions.
+For instance, antibodies released by plasma cells against the COVID-19 virus will only bind to the COVID-19 virus and not any other virus or bacteria.
+This specificity of different immunoglobulin types makes the body’s immune system more active against multiple pathogenic invasions.

-This type of immune response is highly specific and complex.
-There are 5 different classes of immunoglobulins (IgG, IgM, IgA, IgD, and IgE) based on their functions, chemical structure, biological features, distribution, and target specificity.
+There are five different types of immunoglobulins (IgG, IgM, IgA, IgD, and IgE).
+Each vary based on their functions, chemical structure, biological features, distribution, and target specificity.

-Any genetic abnormality during the antibody processing or variation in the normal immunoglobulins level in the body increases the risks of developing various immunological diseases such as primary immune deficiency diseases or autoimmune diseases (a condition in which immune cells attack the healthy cells/tissue of the body).
+Any genetic abnormality detected in our bodies during antibody processing or any variation in the normal immunoglobulin levels will increase the risk of developing various immunological diseases.
+These immunological responses may include primary immune deficiency diseases or autoimmune diseases (a condition in which immune cells attack the healthy cells of the body).

 Medical researchers have taken advantage of different immunoglobulin types and their functions to treat various disorders.
-For example, gamma globulins (a major immunoglobulin) are used as immunotherapy for the treatment of multiple viral infections, bacterial infections, and autoimmune disorders associated with humoral immune deficiency.
+For example, gamma globulins (a major immunoglobulin) are used as immunotherapy for treating multiple viral infections, bacterial infections, and autoimmune disorders associated with humoral immune deficiency.

-Immunoglobulins are Y-shaped globular proteins and about 10nm in size and 150kDa molecular weight.
+Immunoglobulins are Y-shaped globular proteins about 10 nm in size and 150kDa in molecular weight.

 All immunoglobulins consist of four common polypeptide subunits:

-The polypeptide chains represent different types of Ig that are held together via a disulfide bridge and form a Y-shaped structure.
+The polypeptide chains represent different types of Ig that are held together with a disulfide bridge and form a Y-shaped structure.

-This Y-shape structure is divided into two regions
+This Y-shaped structure is divided into two regions:

-As the name implies, the constant region does not change from one antibody to another but the variable region does.
+As the name implies, the constant region does not change from one immunoglobulin type to another, but the variable region does.

-Furthermore, the variable region of the antibody binds to specific antigens and is called a fragment of antigen-binding (Fab) site.
+Furthermore, the variable region of the antibody, called the fragment of antigen-binding (Fab) site, binds to specific antigens.

 The region of the antigen that binds to the antigen-binding site is called an epitope.

-Whereas, the constant region is typically the tail of the antibody called fragment of crystallization (Fc), which binds to the surface of immune cells or interact with receptor proteins of the complement system.
+The constant region is typically the tail of the antibody called the fragment of crystallization (Fc).
+It binds to the surface of immune cells or interacts with receptor proteins of the complement system.

-All antibodies exhibit dual functionality: binding to viruses or bacteria and mediate biological immune responses such as complement system activation, opsonization, and neutralization of microbial toxins and viruses.
+All immunoglobulin types exhibit dual functionality: binding to viruses or bacteria and mediating biological immune responses such as complement system activation, opsonization, and neutralization of microbial toxins and viruses.

-Immunoglobulins protect the body’s immune system by regulating the multiple cell destruction pathways depending on the type of signals they received or pathogens they have interacted with.
+Immunoglobulins work to protect the body’s immune system by regulating the multiple cell destruction pathways, each depending on the type of signals they receive or the pathogens they interact with.

-The immunoglobulins kill off the foreign invaders through three different types of mechanisms called neutralization, opsonization, and complement activation.
+The immunoglobulins kill off the foreign invaders through three mechanisms:

-The neutralization mechanism focuses on the inactivation of pathogens.
-When the antibody binds to the functional part of the virus or bacteria, it inactivates the virus’s ability to bind onto the surface of healthy cells.
-Thus, neutralizing the biological effect of the toxins released by bacteria and viruses.
+The neutralization mechanism focuses on inactivating foreign material or bacteria.
+When the antibody binds to the functional part of the virus or bacteria, it inactivates the virus’ ability to attach to the surface of healthy cells.
+As a result, the biological effect of the toxins released by bacteria and viruses is neutralized.

-In this molecular mechanism, antibodies recognize and label the infected or cancerous cells.
-The labeled infected cells are then digested and removed by phagocytic cells such as macrophages or cytotoxic T-cells.
-In short, the opsonization mechanism enhances phagocytosis.
+In opsonization, antibodies recognize and label the infected or cancerous cells.
+The labeled cells are then digested and removed by phagocytic cells such as macrophages or cytotoxic T-cells.
+As a result, the opsonization pathway enhances phagocytosis.

 Activation of the Complement System

 The binding of immunoglobulins to pathogens leads to the activation of complement proteins.
 Upon activation, these proteins build a membrane attack complex (MAC).
-The MAC proteins then cause cell lysis by punching holes in the cell membrane of the bacteria.
+The MAC proteins then cause the cell to burst (lysis) by punching holes in the cell membrane of the bacteria.
 Different types of Ig ⏤ IgG and IgM antibodies ⏤ are effective in activating the complement pathways.

-The human body only makes 5 types of Immunoglobulins i.e.
+The human body only makes five types of immunoglobulins:

-These protect the body from multiple types of antigens.
-All antibodies are different from each other based on their amino acids sequence in constant region, structures (monomer, pentamer, and dimer), short-life in the blood, site, and immunological properties.
+These immunoglobulins protect the body from multiple types of antigens.
+All antibodies differ based on their amino acid sequence in the constant region, structure (monomer, pentamer, and dimer), short life in the blood, site, and immunological properties.

 Immunoglobulins G (IgG)

-- Immunoglobulin G (IgG) is the most common and abundant antibody present in the body all the time.
+- Immunoglobulin G (IgG) is the most common and abundant antibody present in the body.

-- IgG has the longest lifespan of about 23 days of all antibodies.
+- Of all immunoglobulin types, IgG has the longest lifespan of about 23 days.

 - IgG is the only antibody that can cross the placental barrier and provide passive immunity to a developing fetus.